analogdevicesinc/ai8x-training/README.md

 ## Further Information

-Additional information about the evaluation kits, and the software development kit (SDK) is available on the web at <https://github.com/MaximIntegratedAI/MaximAI_Documentation>.
+Additional information about the evaluation kits, and the software development kit (MSDK) is available on the web at <https://github.com/MaximIntegratedAI/MaximAI_Documentation>.

 [AHB Addresses for MAX78000 and MAX78002](docs/AHBAddresses.md)